-Bhagat, Bolton, and Subramanian (2011) develop a dynamic capital structural model incorporated with taxes effect, bankruptcy costs and manager characteristics and investigate the effects of manager characteristics on the firm’s capital structure.
-Their model, which incorporates with the concept of agency problems between manager and shareholders, can be viewed as the application of trade-off theory and agency conflict problem which utilizes tax effects and bankruptcy costs as external factors and manager characteristics as internal factors to analysis financing decisions of a firm.
-Their model can be viewed as the application of trade-off theory and agency conflict problem which utilizes tax effects and bankruptcy costs as external factors and manager characteristics as internal factors to analysis financing decisions of a firm.
+Bhagat, Bolton, and Subramanian (2011) developed a dynamic capital structural model incorporated with taxes effect, bankruptcy costs and manager characteristics and investigate the effects of manager characteristics on the firm’s capital structure.
+Their model, which incorporates the concept of agency problems between manager and shareholders, can be viewed as the application of trade-off theory and agency conflict problem which utilizes tax effects and bankruptcy costs as external factors and manager characteristics as internal factors to analysis financing decisions of a firm.
+Their model can be viewed as the application of trade-off theory and agency conflict problems which utilizes tax effects and bankruptcy costs as external factors and manager characteristics as internal factors to analysis financing decisions of a firm.
 They find manager characteristics are important determinants of capital structure decisions and the manager’s ability is negative correlated to total debt ratio (total debt / total asset) and the results of their empirical work are consistent with the inference of their model.
 The variables, CEO cash compensation, CEO cash compensation to asset ratio, CEO tenure, CEO tenure divided by CEO age and CEO ownership (numbers of shares of common stock plus the number of options held by CEO), will be used as the proxies of CEO ability to test the influence of manager-shareholder agency conflicts on a firm’s financing decisions.
-Lambrecht and Myers (2012) develop a theory of debt dynamics based on the relationship between dividend policy and managerial rents.
+Lambrecht and Myers (2012) developed a theory of debt dynamics based on the relationship between dividend policy and managerial rents.
 In their model framework, the target debt ratio may not be reached because of smooth dividend payout policy.
-They suggest management compensation as the proxy of managerial rent to investigate how the agency costs affect payout, investment, and debt policies.
+They suggest using management compensation as the proxy of managerial rent to investigate how the agency costs affect payout, investment, and debt policies.
 In this paper, we can investigate the influence of managerial rent on capital structure.

 Here we use CEO Tenure over CEO age (Tenu_age), log of CEO tenure (log_Tenu), log of CEO total compensation (log_TC), CEO bonus (in millions) (Bonus), log of number of directors (log_Dir) and percentage of outside directors (Out_Dir) as indicators of manager character.
-Since both manager’s ability and strong managerial entrenchment would lead to the decrease of debt usage, the manager character of a firm is expected to be negatively related to this firm’s leverage.
+Since both the manager’s ability and strong managerial entrenchment would lead to the decrease of debt usage, the manager character of a firm is expected to be negatively related to this firm’s leverage.